evan314159/truenas-home-kerberos/README.md

 |                 | kerberos encryption types = strong      |
 ```

-If there are already have non-standard smb_options these will also need to be included in the update smb_options.
-See smb.conf(5) but also please be aware that TrueNAS has restricted access to most settings for a reason.
+If there are already have non-standard smb_options these will also need to be included in the updated smb_options.
+See smb.conf(5), but also be aware that TrueNAS has restricted access to most settings for a reason.

 3. Mount the share.
 Use klist to the Kerberos ticket that was obtained for the share.